 (GEND 3000 / 3 credits / 45 class hours)

 Students attend a guest lecture series in which researchers, practitioners, and activists provide a broad range of perspectives on sexuality and gender in Dutch and international contexts.
 The lecturers represent a range of disciplines, including political science, women/gender studies, homo studies, media studies, and anthropology.
 Lecturers include prominent academics, professionals, and activists.
-Students also attend public lectures at the University of Amsterdam (UvA) presented by the Amsterdam Research Center for Sexuality and Gender (ARC-GS), the George Mosse Foundation, and UvA Pride.
+Students also attend some of the public lectures at the University of Amsterdam (UvA) presented by the Amsterdam Research Center for Sexuality and Gender (ARC-GS), the George Mosse Foundation, and UvA Pride.

 The course also includes a mini seminar series on critical theory.
-This series explores multiple, often contradictory theories in describing and analyzing sexuality and gender.
+This series explores multiple, often contradictory, theories in describing and analyzing sexuality and gender.
 The focus of this aspect of the course is on the application of theory in the broader context and in relation to the student’s Independent Study Project.